Testicular BiopsySkip to the navigation

 - Are allergic to any medicines, including anesthetics.

-- Are taking any blood-thinning medicines, such as warfarin (Coumadin), heparin, enoxaparin (Lovenox), aspirin, ibuprofen, or other nonsteroidal anti-inflammatory drugs (NSAIDs).
+- Take any blood-thinning medicines, such as warfarin (Coumadin), heparin, enoxaparin (Lovenox), aspirin, ibuprofen, or other NSAIDs.

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.